 We’ve just broken up for the Easter holidays and I have big plans for lots of fun Easter Science Experiments while everyone is off school.
 Here are some old favourites, new ideas from us and some great activities from other bloggers too.

-Roll eggs down a ramp wrapped in different materials to see how they affect the speed of the egg.
+Roll eggs down a ramp wrapped in different materials to see how each affects the speed of the egg.

 Make a very cool spider egg in this clever activity from JDaniel4’s Mum.